+- Rental Production and Preservation

+- Operating, Maintenance, and Services (OMS) and OMS Stabilization

 - Homeownership

 - Prevention and Housing Stabilization

 - Acquisition and Preservation

-OH will submit a proposed A & F Plan and Housing Funding Policies that includes the following specific policies:
+OH will submit a proposed A&F Plan and Housing Funding Policies that includes the following specific policies:

-A. Efforts will be made to encourage the geographic distribution of low-income housing developed with levy programs throughout the city.
+A. Efforts will be made to encourage the geographic distribution of low-income housing developed with 2023 Housing Levy programs throughout Seattle, with a focus on areas with a high risk of displacement and underserved by previous affordable housing development.